tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 When I noticed her, her head gave a strong twitch that looked so unnatural that I gasped and puked up a little bit in the back of my throat.

-I watched as her fingers slowly splayed themselves slowly against the glass, her palms lying flat against the window.
+I watched as her fingers splayed themselves against the glass slowly her palms lying flat against the window.

 Her shadow seemed to flicker, like a candle of pure darkness was illuminating it's ghastly essence against our reality, trying to press it's way through the light and darkness of our fragile existence.